nunchuk-io/nunchuk-journal/cryptography.md

 ![ECC Addition](crypto101_03.png "ECC Addition")

 To calculate the sum of point A and itself (point-doubling), one would draw a line through A that is tangent to the curve.
-This line will also intersect the curve at another point D. The reflection of point D over the y-axis is the doubling of point A.
+This line will likely intersect the curve at another point D. The reflection of point D over the y-axis is the doubling of point A.

 Rules like these might seem arbitrary, but this theoretical world has many interesting properties that normal math doesn't have.